DEFRA/ffc-development-guide/docs/create-a-new-service/github.md

 ## Creating a new repository

+Teams using CDP should follow the [CDP documentation](https://portal.cdp-int.defra.cloud/documentation/how-to/microservices.md) to create a new repository.

+For teams using the FCP Platform, a new repository can be created directly within the DEFRA GitHub organisation.

 When creating a new repository intended for a Node.js application, the repository can be based on the [ffc-template-node](https://github.com/DEFRA/ffc-template-node) template repository.

 The template includes everything needed to get a minimal Node.js application up and running with CI/CD pipelines and follows all FCP structure and naming conventions.
 Once created follow the instructions in the `README.md` file to rename the assets contained within.

 > For .NET there is no template repository, however, this [demo repository](https://github.com/DEFRA/ffc-demo-payment-service-core) can be used for guidance.

 Due to the GitHub permission model, only certain users can create new repositories.
-If you are unable to create a new repository, please contact a Principal Developer or ask in Slack channel `#github-support`.
+If you are unable to create a new repository, please ask in Slack channel `#github-support`.

 ## Repository setup

 ### Update access

-All repositories should be setup to allow access to the FCP team.
-This is done by adding the [`ffc`](https://github.com/orgs/DEFRA/teams/ffc) team with `Write` access to the repository.

-> For scenarios where it may not be appropriate to add the FCP team, note that the [`ffcplatform`](https://github.com/orgs/DEFRA/people/ffcplatform) user account should be added with `Write` access to allow the CI pipeline to function correctly.
+All repositories using the FCP Platform need the [`ffcplatform`](https://github.com/orgs/DEFRA/people/ffcplatform) user account to be added with `Write` access to allow the FCP Platform CI pipeline to function correctly.

 ### Branch policies